 - In a large bowl, melt the chocolate.
 Stir until smooth and leave it to cool.

 - Heat the oven to 350°F. Line a 13″ x 9″ baking pan with parchment paper.

 - Add chocolate to a mixing bowl with the paddle attachment on.
-Beat in the butter followed by 1 cup of sugar and the 4 eggs and 4 egg whites.
+Beat in the butter followed by sugar, eggs and egg whites.
 Add the coffee extract followed by the flour.
 Mix on low speed until just combined.

-- Brew 1 Barista Prima Coffeehouse Italian Roast K-Cup pack and combine the hot coffee and dark rum.
-Using a pastry brush, carefully brush the Barista Prima Coffeehouse coffee & rum mixture over the ladyfingers until they are saturated.
+- Combine the hot coffee and dark rum.
+Using a pastry brush, carefully brush the coffee & rum mixture over the ladyfingers until they are saturated.